-- A visual tracking system that detects and tracks actors in realtime.
-It re-frames them dynamically, based on requested "behaviors." - A combined controller that dynamically balances script-induced constraints like smoothness and intentional framing, while still being responsive to tracker outputs that have inherent noise and drop-outs.
+- A visual tracking system that detects and tracks actors robustly in real time for extended periods of time, relying on a dynamic cost formulation for tracker/detection assignment, strategies for creating and maintaining a robust and space-efficient appearance history, and a recovery mechanism for minimizing distractions when reacquiring actors after occlusion. - A combined controller that dynamically balances scriptinduced constraints such as smoothness and intentional framing to reframe actors dynamically while still being responsive to tracker outputs that have inherent noise and drop-outs.

-The camera operator often wears many other hats, but from their perspective, during the critical moments of filming, the LookOut system responds to voice commands and follows alternative or sequential pre-specified behaviors.
-It rotates and stabilizes the camera within its joint limits, to follow the actors and to compensate for the operator's trajectory through the scene.
-For our experiments, operators didn't see a monitor while filming, so were free to look around and keep one hand spare as they walked, climbed, or cycled through different environments.
+Camera operators often wear many other hats, but from their perspective, during the critical moments of filming, the LookOut system responds well to voice commands and follows alternative or sequential prespecified behaviors.
+It rotates and stabilizes the camera within its joint limits to follow the actors and to compensate for the operator's trajectory through the scene.
+For our experiments, operators did not see a monitor while filming.
+Thus, they were free to look around and keep one hand free as they walked, climbed, or cycled through different environments.